 Your past renters will be able to inform you of what the most attractive aspects of your property are.
 Use this knowledge to your advantage – highlight these aspects in your listings!
 While you are touching base with previous renters, offer them discounts on your rates if they book with you again (not only will they know they already love your property but they get the added incentive with the slightly reduced rate!).

 Even if your past renters do not book with you again, they are more likely to tell their friends and family about their experience when you made it special.
 Kind customer service is something people remember at a time like this!

 Be on the Lookout for Good Investments Opportunities at this Time

 For those with a keen eye for investments, they know that a big fall can be a great time to buy and sell at a great profit down the road.
 If you are not as knowledgeable as you would like to be about the subject, now is a great time to research and learn so you know what a good property would be to purchase!

 Anyone that is well versed in investments knows that eventually, you will hit a point where you just can’t manage all of them on your own.
-When that time comes, be sure to call a property management company you can trust – Whome!
-We take pride in our ability to take the hassle out of a property owner’s day by performing all of the maintenance, cleaning, key service, check-in, and everything else a rental property might need.
+When that time comes, be sure to call a property management company you can trust – WHome!
+We take pride in our ability to take the hassle out of a property owner’s day by performing all of the maintenance, cleaning, key services, check-in, and everything else a rental property might need.

 Need Some Help Managing & Improving Your Property During this Crisis?

-Whome is a property management service located here in Portugal.
+WHome is a property management service located in Portugal.
 If you have a property here that you have a difficult time managing, maintaining, and so on due to the crisis, we can help!
 Be sure to give us a call today to set up a virtual appointment to talk about how we can help your rentals thrive!